sfagin89/Stegosaurus/README.md

 To run Stegosaurus locally on your desktop as a Console Application, do the following:

 1. Clone the github repo to a local directory
-2. Place the image you want to use for the application in the Images directory
+2. Place the image you want to use for the application in the *Stegosaurus/Images* directory
-3. From a console/terminal window, navigate to that directory
+3. From a console/terminal window, navigate to the main *Stegosaurus* directory
 4. Run the application
   ```
   python stegosaurus.py
   ```
 5. To hide a message in an image, select 1 for Encode.
 To reveal a hidden message, select 2 for Decode.
   * If you chose Encode, you will be prompted for the image file name and the message to hide in it.
-    * The encoded file will be output to the local directory using the original filename with 'encoded_' as a prefix
+    * The encoded file will be output to the *Stegosaurus/output_files/* directory as a file named *encoded_out.png*
   * If you chose Decode, you will be prompted for the image file name to reveal the message from.
     * The hidden message will be output to the console window.